Department of Agriculture

 - Insurance Units

-Basic and optional unit structures are available in select counties for small grains.
-Premium discounts apply for basic units.
+Basic, optional, enterprise, and whole farm unit structures are available in select counties for small grains.
+Premium discounts apply for basic and enterprise units.
+You may only elect whole farm units if you select a Revenue Protection plan of insurance.

 - Coverage Options

-Additional options are Contract Pricing, Coverage Level by Irrigated Practice, Hail & Fire Exclusion, Personal T-Yield Option, Prevented Planting +5% Option, Supplemental Coverage Option, Trend Adjusted Yield Option, Yield Adjustment Option, Yield Cup Option and Yield Exclusion, where available.
+Additional options are Contract Pricing, Coverage Level by Irrigated Practice, Hail & Fire Exclusion, Personal T-Yield Option, Prevented Planting +5% Option, Quality Loss Option, Supplemental Coverage Option, Enhanced Coverage Option, Trend Adjusted Yield Option, Yield Adjustment Option, Yield Cup Option, and Yield Exclusion, where available.

 Contact a Crop Insurance Agent for More Information All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
 A list of crop insurance agents is available at all USDA service centers and on the RMA website Agent Locator.